 Water: 45 U.S. fluid ounces

 Starting at age 1, toddlers need around 1,000 calories, increasing with age and activity level to around 1,200 calories/day.
 Reaching 4 years old, they will need about 1,500 calories/day.
 There really is no reason to count calories to ensure adequate intake if she is adequately gaining weight and staying steady on her growth curve.
-Provide your babe with a balanced diet and more than likely, she will thrive.
+Provide your babe with a balanced, healthy, whole-food approached diet and she will thrive.

 Adults typically eat more carbohydrates than they need, so aiming for a higher protein, lower carbohydrate diet is usually recommended.
 However with toddlers, the story is different.
 Young children need diets higher in carbohydrate and lower in protein.
 It may seem logical to think a growing child needs high protein, but in all actuality it’s very easy to meet a child’s protein needs.
 Children age 1-3 only need 13 grams of protein/day.